Jean-Dominique Bauby

 Jean-Dominique Bauby (/fr/; 23 April 1952 – 9 March 1997) was a French journalist, author and editor of the French fashion magazine Elle.
+After developing locked-in syndrome in 1995 following a debilitating stroke, he dictated a memoir, The Diving Bell and the Butterfly, using a system of communication based on blinking.

 Early life and career

 Bauby was born in the 14th arrondissement of Paris, and grew up in the 1st arrondissement of Paris, on Rue du Mont-Thabor, north of the Tuileries Garden, living in the building where Alfred de Musset had lived.

 He began his journalism career at Combat and then Le Quotidien de Paris.
 He received his first by-line the day Georges Pompidou died in 1974.
 At age 28, he was promoted to editor-in-chief of the daily Le Matin de Paris, before becoming editor of the cultural section of Paris Match.
 He then joined the editorial staff of Elle, and later became the magazine's editor.

 Bauby was in a relationship with Sylvie de la Rochefoucauld for ten years.
 They had a son and a daughter together.
 They separated when he began a relationship with Florence Ben Sadoun, also a journalist at Elle.